 The review is not intended to be a review of the actual task order under the Scientific Services Program prime contract.
 Instead, the SSP legal review should be completed by the attorney, who does not have a direct interest in the work being proposed, to determine the following:

-- Is this request is for non-personal services?
-(Personal services are not allowed).
+- If this request is for non-personal services (as personal services are not allowed).

-- Do the terms of the specific tasks and the various elements of work make sense (i.e., are they consistent, are they complete)?
+- If the terms of the specific tasks and the various elements of work make sense (i.e., are they consistent and are they complete?)

 Q. Who is the ARO Finance Point of Contact?

 A. Peggy Rutledge

 Q. How will I know when a task order has been issued?

 A. ARO will e-mail a copy of the task order award to the COR.
 The prime contractor will notify the selected performer(s) of their authorized start date (which is determined by the issuance of a Purchase Order to the performer from a Battelle subcontracting officer).